LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 The three possible address parts are:

 1. Basis Register (BX or BP): Contains usually the start address of a data structure.
 A segment prefix can be given.
-2. Index Register (SI or DI): Can contain an index (i.e Array index) that can be calculated at runtime.
+2. Index Register (SI or DI): Can contain an index (i.e Array index) that can be calculated at run-time.
 It's 16-bit unsigned.
 3. Displacement: A *signed* constant value (8-bit or 16-bit) that gives an offset.

 This addressing scheme gives a total of 27 addressing combinations.
 But only *24* combinations are allowed.
 The following three are **not allowed**: